HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Experiments

-\textbf{Style differences between decoders}: We study the difference in stylistic features between D0 and D1.
+\paragraph{Style differences between decoders} Differences in style between D0 and D1 are outlined in Table \ref{table:experiments-unguided}.
 Features for which this difference is significant, i.e. $p < 0.05$ according to the bootstrap re-sampling test, are highlighted in gray.
 For both \textsc{Cnn} and \textsc{Newsroom}, significant differences are observed along the abstractiveness and specificity metrics.
 Moreover, summaries for \textsc{Cnn} also differ along other metrics such as length and readability.
+The least amount of style difference is observed for \textsc{XSum} where the decoders only differ in specificity, although this difference (approx. .13) is more than the other datasets.
+We hypothesize that the similarity in abstractiveness levels of the \textsc{XSum} decoders is due to the low diversity along this feature in \textsc{XSum}'s training data.
+These results indicate that although \modelname's training encourages the two decoders to learn distinct styles, the combination of features along which they differ is heavily dependent on the datasets themselves.

-Interestingly, for both these datasets, we observed that the baseline model fails to cover the entire range of abstractive behavior seen in the reference summaries.
-Figure \ref{fig:lexical-unguided} demonstrates this; the top graphs plot the 2-gram overlap of the reference summaries and the generated summaries for the baseline model, showing substantial mismatch.
-This phenomenon has been discussed in prior work \citep{see2017get}; summarization models tend to overfit on the easier extractive examples, and do not learn from the abstractive examples. \modelname~addresses this limitation by encouraging the two decoders to learn contrasting levels of abstractiveness.
-Figure \ref{fig:lexical-unguided} shows D0 decoders for both datasets learn to generate abstractive summaries that more closely resembles the reference distribution.
-Meanwhile, D1 generates abstractive summaries, collectively providing better coverage over the abstractiveness space.
+\paragraph{Coverage over the generation space} Interestingly, for both \textsc{Cnn} and \textsc{Newsroom}, we observe that the baseline model fails to cover the entire range of abstractive behavior seen in the reference summaries.
+Figure \ref{fig:lexical-unguided} demonstrates this; the top graphs plot the 2-gram overlap of the reference summaries and the baseline \textsc{Bart} summaries, showing substantial mismatch.
+The references are more diverse, while \textsc{Bart} summaries are highly extractive.
+This is a known issue with standard training \citep{see2017get, goyal2021training}; summarization models tend to overfit on the easier extractive examples and do not learn from the abstractive examples. \modelname~addresses this limitation by encouraging the two decoders to learn contrasting levels of abstractiveness.
+Figure \ref{fig:lexical-unguided} shows that the D0 decoders for both datasets generate abstractive summaries that more closely resembles the reference distribution.
+Meanwhile, D1 generates extractive summaries, collectively providing better coverage over the abstractiveness space.
+Later, in Section \ref{sec:experiments-guided}, we show that we can reliably vary abstractiveness between these two decoder levels using their mixture.